Rima Hassan: Israeli–Palestinian conflict

-Rima Hassan has long advocated the creation of a democratic bi-national state as a solution to the Israeli–Palestinian conflict.
+Hassan has long advocated the creation of a democratic bi-national state as a solution to the Israeli–Palestinian conflict.
 She wrote in November 2023 that "there will be no two-state solution", and that "the solution is a democratic and secular bi-national state."
 Explaining herself later, she specified that she "dreams" of a bi-national state with peaceful coexistence of Palestinians and Israelis, and is in favor of the two-state solution, a solution defended by her party La France Insoumise.

-She uses the pro-Palestinian slogan "from the river to the sea", which she argues "has existed for a very long time, and historically has absolutely nothing to do with Hamas."
+Hassan uses the pro-Palestinian slogan "from the river to the sea", which she states "has existed for a very long time, and historically has absolutely nothing to do with Hamas."
 Deploring the fact that Palestinians who have been expelled from their homeland can no longer return there, she also uses the term "apartheid" to describe Israel's oppression of the Palestinians.
+In May 2024, Hassan faced controversy for a message she posted on X (formerly Twitter) accusing the CRIF of having dictated to the French Minister of Foreign Affairs, Stéphane Séjourné, a declaration concerning Israel.

 Gaza war

 From the beginning of the Gaza war, Hassan has been critical of the actions taken by Israel.
-She stated in an online interview following the Hamas attack that it was "morally unacceptable to rejoice in the deaths of civilians", but refused the "political-media" injunction to "transform [this] natural empathy into support for the State of Israel."
+She stated in an online interview following the Hamas attack that it was "morally unacceptable to rejoice in the deaths of civilians".
+She said the political and media establishment asked her to "transform [this] natural empathy into support for the State of Israel" and questioned "whether a Palestinian life is worth an Israeli life", which she said was "ludicrous".
 She condemned equally "Hamas' war crimes", "Israel's impunity", and the "genocide" of the Palestinians.
 (Note: It is often claimed that she said that Hamas actions were justified, in fact she was asked to answer "true" or "false" to several statements.
 In that interview, she answers "true" to the question "Is Hamas carrying out a legitimate action?" and "false" to the question "Does the State of Israel have a right of defence?"
 Hassan asked for the interview to be broadcast in full "so that she could share her thoughts and refute the attacks made against her.
 According to the media's editor-in-chief, the edited teaser was "out of context" and produced without their agreement.
 Throughout the interview, Hassan describes the actions of Hamas as "terrorist" and deems "legitimate" only the group's political wing, the winner of the 2006 Palestinian legislative elections, denouncing as "illegitimate" its attack on October 7 and any other crimes.
 Furthermore, she recalls that in the United Nations General Assembly resolution of 30 November 1973, the General Assembly reaffirmed "the legitimacy of the struggle of peoples for independence, territorial integrity and liberation from colonial and alien domination and foreign control by all means in their power, including armed struggle.")